 (e) Shakespeare picks the great pictures you all send

-(f) Ev’ry issue’s jam-packed, let’s give a cheer
+(f) Every issue’s jam-packed, let’s give a cheer

 (g) How ’bout finding Eric hidden away

-Rictameter Verse – From all the poem forms here, I have come to find a new form a poetry it is the Rictameter verse.
-This poem uses 9 lines in the poem, and strict syllable count: 2, 4, 6, 8, 10, 8, 6, 4, 2 with the first line repeating itself in the last line.
-This style of writing can be with a rhyming sequence or non-rhyming lines.
+Rictameter Verse – From all the poem forms here, I have come to find a new type a poetry it is the Rictameter verse.
+This poem uses 9 lines in the poem, and strict syllable counts 2, 4, 6, 8, 10, 8, 6, 4, 2 with the first line repeating itself in the last line.
+This style of writing can be a rhyming sequence or non-rhyming lines.